Vojislav Šešelj: Health

 Šešelj was diagnosed with metastatic cancer and underwent surgery to remove a tumor from his colon on 19 December 2013, and later underwent chemotherapy.

 Books

-Šešelj authored 183 books, mostly in the form of (court) documents and transcripts from interviews and public appearances.
+Šešelj has authored a total of 183 books, mostly in the form of (court) documents and transcripts from interviews and public appearances.
 Some of the book titles are formulated as insults to his opponents, ICTY judges and prosecutors, and domestic and foreign political figures.